BradHutchings/Mmojo-Server-v2/instructions/doghouse/512-APE-Performant.md

 ## 512. APE (Performant)
 ### About this Step
-In this step, we will build Dogpile for x86_64 and aarch64 (arm64).
+In this step, we will build Doghouse for x86_64 and aarch64 (arm64).
 We will then package them in an Actual Portable Executable (APE) file which can run cross platform and cross artchitecture.
 This build will run on a narrower, more modern range of x86_64 and aarch64 machines.

 The APE will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
 As a zip file, the APE can also hold configuration files and .gguf models.
 The APE will perform much better on modern hardware than the APE (compatible) build, especially on x86_64 machines.